hrmnc/hrmnc.github.io/_posts/2023-11-16-Installing-Think-Diagnostics.markdown

 The examples shown above configure TechCentre to use the [Peak PCAN-USB](https://www.peak-system.com/PCAN-USB.199.0.html) with [PassThruAPI](https://www.peak-system.com/PCAN-PassThru-API.405.0.html).
 This setup will read the CAN modules in the car, but not the K-line modules.

-For a cheaper adapter that will read ALL the modules in the car, the [GODIAG GD101](https://www.amazon.com/GODIAG-ELMConfig-ScanMaster-Automatically-Diagnosis/dp/B0BLYSD9M6) works great.
+~~For a cheaper adapter that will read ALL the modules in the car, the [GODIAG GD101](https://www.amazon.com/GODIAG-ELMConfig-ScanMaster-Automatically-Diagnosis/dp/B0BLYSD9M6) works great.~~

+**EDIT November 13, 2024:**

+I no longer recommend the GODIAG adapter.
+It requires periodic firmware updates to continue working and the drivers keep triggering virus alerts.
+I have switched to a knockoff Drewtech Mongoose Pro JLR which works great with the signed Drewtech drivers.

+Furthermore, the gents over on Elbilforum have [compiled a list of compatible J2534 adapters and their configuration strings.](https://elbilforum.no/index.php?msg=1151769)